 Osaka saki (above) and Kyo saki (below)

-Fun Fact: in Kanto, the eel is cut on its back whereas in Kansai the eel is cut on its stomach.
-In Nagoya (squeezed in the middle of Kanto and Kansai), unagi may be cut from its back or stomach.
-The Kanto method of eel preparation is steaming then grilling, whereas in Kansai it is grilled.
+Fun Fact: in Kanto, the eel is cut on its back, whereas in Kansai, it is cut on its stomach.
+In Nagoya (squeezed between Kanto and Kansai), unagi may be cut from its back or stomach.
+The Kanto method of eel preparation is steaming and grilling, whereas in Kansai, it is grilled.

 Japan-Born Knives (but not used in Washoku/Japanese Cooking)

-There are also specialty Japan-born knives that have adapted to the westernization/globalization of cooking and thus, are not considered traditional per se, but nonetheless beloved by chefs and home cooks.
+There are also specialty Japan-born knives that have adapted to the Westernization/globalization of cooking.
+Thus, they are not considered traditional per se but beloved by chefs and home cooks.

 11. Gyuto – Chef’s Knife (牛刀)

-Similar to the western chef’s knife, Gyuto (literally “cow knife”) is an all-purpose knife.
-These knives range from 210-270mm in length, with a tall heel, curved blade, and pointed tip.
-The knife is excellent for piercing and for rocking motions, although oftentimes slightly more expensive than a Santoku.
+Like the Western chef’s knife, Gyuto (literally “cow knife”) is an all-purpose knife.
+These knives range from 210-270mm long, with a tall heel, curved blade, and pointed tip.
+The knife is excellent for piercing and rocking motions, although often slightly more expensive than a Santoku.

 Gyuto – Chef’s Knife

-You can see Gyuto and Santoku are quite similar but when placed next to each other, Sankotu has a shorter tip and it’s more angled.
+You can see Gyuto and Santoku are pretty similar, but when placed next to each other, Sankotu has a shorter tip and is more angled.

 Gyuto vs. Santoku – check out the front of the knives